 However, some actions are possible while the tables groups are in LOGGING state.
 The following table lists these allowed actions.

-Action LOGGING group Method

-Change the groupe ownership No

-Change the log schema suffix Yes emaj_group_def update

-Change the E-Maj names prefix Yes emaj_group_def update

-Change the log data tablespace Yes emaj_group_def update

-Change the log index tablespace Yes emaj_group_def update

-Change the E-Maj priority Yes emaj_group_def update

-Remove a table from a group Yes emaj_group_def update

-Remove a sequence from a group Yes emaj_group_def update

-Add a table to a group No

-Add a sequence to a group No

-Repair a table or a sequence No

-Rename a table No

-Rename a sequence No

-Change the schema of a table No

-Change the schema of a sequence No

-Rename a table's column No
+Details about each method is presented below.

+Action LOGGING group Method Change the log schema suffix Yes emaj_group_def update Change the E-Maj names prefix Yes emaj_group_def update Change the log data tablespace Yes emaj_group_def update Change the log index tablespace Yes emaj_group_def update Change the E-Maj priority Yes emaj_group_def update Remove a table/sequence from group a Yes emaj_group_def update Add a table/sequence to a group Yes emaj_group_def update Change the group ownership of table/sequence a Yes emaj_group_def update Repair a table Yes Chaining remove/add Rename a table No Rename a sequence No Change the schema of a table No Change the schema of a sequence No Rename a table's column No
-Change a table's structure No

-Other forms of ALTER TABLE Yes No E-Maj impact

-Other forms of ALTER SEQUENCE Yes No E-Maj impact
+Change a table's structure No Other forms of ALTER TABLE Yes No E-Maj impact Other forms of ALTER SEQUENCE Yes No E-Maj impact